 Philosophy: A Guide to Happiness

 Arguably the most fascinating aspect of being a human is our innate thirst of knowledge.
 Knowledge that can strengthen our spiritual immune system and help us to cope with whatever reality throws at us.
 Knowledge that can make us stronger, wiser and help to choose and achieve our dreams.
-This thirst has culminated over millenia into an art that is called philosophy, short for philo-love and sophia-wisdom, the love of wisdom.
+This thirst has culminated over millennia into an art that is called philosophy, short for philo-love and sophia-wisdom, the love of wisdom.
 In this wonderful documentary we learn about six philosophers and why their works still hold value for us today.
-The six parts of the documentary are Socrates on Self Confidence, Epicurus on Happiness, Seneca on Anger, Montaigne on Self Esteem, Schopenhauer on Love and Nietzsche on Hardship.
-By watching this documentary you are planting the seeds of wisdom in your own live.
+The six parts of the documentary are Socrates on Self-Confidence, Epicurus on Happiness, Seneca on Anger, Montaigne on Self-Esteem, Schopenhauer on Love and Nietzsche on Hardship.
+By watching this documentary, you are planting the seeds of wisdom in your own live.

 Watch Philosophy: A Guide To Happiness on YouTube.

 This fact-based thriller is a story about the building block of modern civilization.
 Oil.
 There is practically nothing we humans do that is not in some way related to oil.
 Transportation, food, electricity and housing are all dependent on the black gold.
 It is the main reason why the western nations could have grown so rapidly in the last century.
 The man who predicted the 2008 financial collapse now urges us to look out for the next one.
 But this time it won’t be just financial, it will the whole world.
 Once we move further away from peak oil (the moment we use more than we can produce), oil prices will rise so much, that nobody can afford it anymore, bringing the whole world to a halt.